Cognaque/SetUp-42/README.md

 - [Starship](https://starship.rs/) — because terminals should look good too

- 📌 ==Put your custom scrips or programs like speedtest and yt-dlp in your ~/.bin folder, that way you can use them anywhere.
-The .bashrc took care of this.==
+ 📌 Put your custom scrips or programs like speedtest and yt-dlp in your ~/.bin folder, that way you can use them anywhere.
+The `.bashrc` took care of this.

 ## GNOME Extensions (Highly Recommended)